 There is not enough time in a collapsing world to live a good life in which reading plays some part, and read crap books1 which is so easy to do.
 It’s tragic really; people acquire the gift of literacy only to waste it on fifty years of detective novels, horror stories or cheap romance.
 Not that you have to always be reading masterpieces of world literature, which can be a bit draining (particularly if you have to work), but when you’ve got time and space to tackle something decent you might want to start here.

-The theme is quality.
+The theme here is quality.
 Strange, I know, but the only thing these books have in common is that they are good, which is the only criterion anyone with any sense ever looks for in such a list.
 There is light relief but, for the most part, what follows are the towering literary achievements of our species.2 If you want Gabriel Garcia Marquez, Hilary Mantle, Cormac McCarthy or any other meretricious bauble in our literary wasteland, you’ll have to find yourself one of the ‘100 books to read before you die’ lists that the establishment puts out.

 There are no black authors here and very few women (one I think).
 Amazing that so many people need to be reminded of why, or one reason why3; because world literature, over the past three millennia, has been overwhelmingly dominated by European and Asian men.
 Even the woke-Pravda Guardian’s 100 greatest novels were nearly all by The Dreaded White Man.
 If you have to have an ethnically diverse list, again I suggest you go to one where quality is subordinate to keeping people happy.
 There are plenty of them.